Alternating Multiple Mixed Values: Regularization, Special Values, Parity and Dimension Conjectures: Introduction

 The systematic study of MZVs began with the works of Hoffman \cite{H1992} and Zagier \cite{DZ1994} in the early 1990s.
 Due to their surprising and sometimes mysterious appearance in the study of many branches of mathematics and theoretical physics, these special values have attracted a lot of attention and interest in the past three decades (for example, see the book by the third author \cite{Zhao2016}).
-For Hoffman's MtVs and Kaneko-Tsumura's MTVs, a number of mathematicians also studied their various formulas similar to MZVs by applying a variety of methods, some recent results can be found in \cite{BCJXXZ,Cha2022-1,ChaHpoff2022,KanekoTs2022,LS2022,LX2020,Mura21,Takeyama2021,XuWang2020,Z2015} and references therein.
+For Hoffman's MtVs and Kaneko-Tsumura's MTVs, a number of mathematicians also studied their various formulas similar to MZVs by applying a variety of methods.
+In \cite{LX2020,Takeyama2021,Z2015} (weighted)-sum formulas were studied, in \cite{BCJXXZ,KanekoTs2022} double and triple $T$-values were studied (we will consider triple AMMV's in a broader context in \S 4).
+Some explicit evaluations of more general (alternating) triple $T$-values and (alternating) triple $t$-values are given in \cite{XuWang2020}.
+A symmetry result for MtV's was shown in \cite{ChaHpoff2022} and certain special values of MtV's were given in \cite{Cha2022,Cha2022-1,Mura21,XuZhao2023Aug} some of which were applied to show results concerning the motivic basis and motivic descent.

 All the above variants of MZVs are level two cases of the objects considered by Yuan and the third author in \cite[(2.1)]{YuanZh2014a} where they define more generally the MZVs of level $N$.
 In general, let $\bfk=(k_1,\ldots,k_r)\in\N^r$ and $\bfz=(z_1,\dotsc,z_r)$, where $z_1,\dotsc,z_r$ are $N$th roots of unity.
 We can define the \emph{colored MZVs} (CMZVs) of level $N$ by